Irina Rîngaci: Career

-In September 2022, she won one of the bronze medals in the 68 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.
+In September 2022, Rîngaci won one of the bronze medals in the 68 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.
 A month later, she also won one of the bronze medals in her event at the 2022 U23 World Wrestling Championships held in Pontevedra, Spain.

-She won one of the bronze medals in the women's 68 kg event at the 2023 Grand Prix Zagreb Open held in Zagreb, Croatia.
+Rîngaci won one of the bronze medals in the women's 68 kg event at the 2023 Grand Prix Zagreb Open held in Zagreb, Croatia.
 She also won one of the bronze medals in her event at the 2023 European U23 Wrestling Championships held in Bucharest, Romania.
+She won the silver medal in the 65 kg event at the 2023 European Wrestling Championships held in Zagreb, Croatia.
+In June 2023, Rîngaci lost to Russia's Khanum Velieva at Poddubny wrestling league 5 held in Vladikavkaz, Russia.

+Rîngaci won one of the bronze medals in the women's 68 kg event at the 2023 World Wrestling Championships held in Belgrade, Serbia.
+As a result, she earned a quota place for Moldova for the 2024 Summer Olympics in Paris, France.
+She defeated Ami Ishii of Japan in her bronze medal match.

+Rîngaci won one of the bronze medals in the 65 kg event at the 2024 European Wrestling Championships held in Bucharest, Romania.
+She defeated Kadriye Aksoy of Turkey in her bronze medal match.
+At the 2024 Summer Olympics, she competed in the women's 68 kg event.
+She was eliminated in her first match by Pak Sol-gum of North Korea.

+In 2025, Rîngaci won the silver medal in the 65 kg event at the European Wrestling Championships held in Bratislava, Slovakia.